clockworklabs/SpacetimeDB/docs/docs/sdks/typescript/quickstart.md

    - `status`: The `Status` of the reducer run, one of `"Committed"`, `"Failed"` or `"OutOfEnergy"`.
    - `message`: The error message, if any, that the reducer returned.

-2. `ReducerArgs` which is an array containing the arguments with which the reducer was invoked.
+2. The rest of the parameters are arguments passed to the reducer.

 These callbacks will be invoked in one of two cases: